 - Be successful – research has shown that high school students who complete 15 credit hours (about five classes) of college work are more likely to succeed in college and earn a degree.

 How Can I Be an Early College Student?

 - Your high school must offer Early College courses (see your school counselor for more details).

 - Must be a junior or senior in high school.

-- You must meet the requirements to enroll, which may involve taking an ICC placement test or achieving a specific score on the ACT or SAT.
+- Must meet the requirements to enroll, which may involve taking an academic placement test.

-- Enroll in the class at the beginning of the semester.
-Retroactive credit is not permitted.
+- Must enroll in classes at the beginning of the semester.